techidaily/site-win11-tips/source/_posts/how-to-highlight-the-mouse-cursor-in-windows-11-and-11.md

  If you would prefer to add a permanent color highlight to the cursor, check out the Mouse Pointer Highlight app.
 That freely available adds a transparent color circle to the cursor.
 This is how you can highlight the cursor with Mouse Pointer Highlight:

-1. Open the[Mouse Pointer Highlight](https://apps.microsoft.com/store/detail/mouse-pointer-highlight/9P7SB9S4RQ7Z?hl=en-gb&gl=gb) Microsoft Store page.
+1. Open the [Mouse Pointer Highlight](https://apps.microsoft.com/store/detail/mouse-pointer-highlight/9P7SB9S4RQ7Z?hl=en-gb&gl=gb) Microsoft Store page.
 2. Then click**Get in Store** app to bring up a dialog for opening Microsoft Store.
 3. Press that dialog’s**Open Microsoft Store** option.
 4. Then click Mouse Pointer Highlight’s**Install** button.